KOV-IPC-MECH-1/FWA-Releases-IPC/README.md

 2. Enter Bootloader Mode.

- -  Hold "BOOT" button while connecting board to computer.
+ -  Hold "BOOT" button while connecting board to computer (USB-C cable plugged into USB-C port on SEED XIA RP2040).
   :arrow_right: The board then will mount as a disk driver ("RP1-RP2").

 3. Drag-n-Drop (Copy/Paste) the .uf2 file onto the disk driver ("RP1-RP2") to flash firmware.